magnum357i/myanimelist-api/README.md

 # myanimelist-api
-This site is an api developed to get information from anime, manga, character and people pages of MyAnimelist.
+This is an api developed to get information from anime, manga, character and people pages of MyAnimelist.

 ### Required
 * Curl